 - Add garlic; sauté until fragrant, about 1 minute.

 - Mix in tomatoes, then next 5 ingredients.
 Add mussels.

 - Cover and steam until mussels open, about 7 minutes (discard any mussels that do not open).

 - Using slotted spoon, transfer mussels to large bowl.

 - Simmer sauce uncovered until slightly reduced, about 3 minutes.

 - Season with salt and pepper to taste before serving.

 - Pour sauce to complete the tequila mussels and serve.

-View the whole story and get more boozy recipe ideas on my Diva Dish dinner plan, “Hitting the Sauce”
+View the whole menu and get more boozy recipe ideas with my Diva Dish dinner plan, “Hitting the Sauce.”

 - Plan a Tropical Christmas Party for a Beach-y Holiday at Home - November 25, 2023